 The enzyme Rubisco (ribulose-1,5-bisphosphate carboxylase/oxygenase) has been subjected to intensive analysis due to its key role in photosynthesis in converting atmospheric CO2 into energy-rich compounds.
 Rubisco exhibits a slow catalytic rate and can also react with O2, leading to photorespiration.
 In general, improvement in rate of catalysis results in loss of specificity, and vice versa.
 Nevertheless, there is variation between the properties of Rubisco in different species and phylogenetic groups.
 Mutational analysis has also revealed residues that can be manipulated and may improve one or the other features of the enzyme.
 During evolutionary time, the C3 plant enzyme has undergone changes to increase turnover rate or increase specificity for the reaction with CO2 instead of O2.

 We have implemented an E. coli expression system that allows assembly of the Rubisco enzyme from the C3 plant Nicotiana tabacum (tobacco).
 We have improved the expression system for convenient production of mutant Rubisco, and have shown that native tobacco Rubisco sequences expressed in E. coli (eRubisco) produce an enzyme with a catalytic activity comparable to tobacco mesophyll Rubisco.
-We will produce mutant Rubisco in E. coli and examine their effect on enzyme kinetics.
+We are producing mutated Rubisco in E. coli and are examining the effects of altered amino acids on enzyme kinetics and specificity.
 We intend to introduce mutated enzymes with interesting properties into plants through chloroplast transformation and examine the properties of photosynthesis in the transgenic plants.

 Our current work is supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences DE-SC0020142.